choderalab/software-development/Python_Acceleration.md

 Note that we have some extra calls to ensure that the type is as we declared.
 However, it is otherwise as simple as calling a Python function.

+## Recommendations

+Although your application may fit another paradigm, in general, we recommend pursuing acceleration in this order:

+* NumPy - Your code should already be using this, but if it's not, this could be an easy speedup

+* Numba - May require only a simple decorator; in more involved cases, may just require rearranging some variables

+* Tensorflow/Theano - Operates under a different paradigm, but very useful for some communities (e.g., deep learning), also provides automatic differentiation.

+* Cython - When nothing else fits your application, Cython is a productive option.
+Pure Python is still valid Cython, so you can change the code slowly to add static typing and other performance-enhancing features until desired performance is achieved.

+* C/C++ extensions - Sometimes for very application-specific purposes this is the best option (especially when communicating with GPUs and other specialized devices).
+However, it can be very time consuming, and should be used as a last resort.